risingwavelabs/risingwave-docs-legacy/docs/sql/commands/sql-alter-table.md

     REFRESH SCHEMA;
 ```

-This clause alters the schema registry of the able with connectors.
+This command alters the schema registry of a table created with connectors.

 ```sql title=Examples
 -- Refresh the schema of the table named "t_user".